gchang12/Learn-Vim/ch08_registers.md

 d    Delete text
 ```

-There are more operators (like `s` or `x`), but the above are the useful ones.
-The rule of thumb is, if an operator can remove a text, it probably stores the text to registers.
+There are more operators (like `s` or `x`), but the ones listed above are among the more useful ones.
+The rule of thumb is that if an operator can remove a piece of text, it probably stores the text to registers.

-To paste a text from registers, you can use:
+To paste a text from a register, you can use:

 ```
 p    Paste the text after the cursor
 P    Paste the text before the cursor
 ```

 Both `p` and `P` accept a count and a register symbol as arguments.
 For example, to paste ten times, do `10p`.
 To paste the text from register a, do `"ap`.
 To paste the text from register a ten times, do `10"ap`.
-By the way, the `p` actually technically stands for "put", not "paste", but I figure paste is a more conventional word.
+By the way, the `p` actually technically stands for "put", not "paste", but I figure paste is a more ubiquitous word.

 The general syntax to get the content from a specific register is `"a`, where `a` is the register symbol.